RodrigoGama1902/local-lfs/README.md

 ## Pyproject.toml

-You can also specify all arguments in the pyproject.toml of your project:
+You can also specify all arguments in the `pyproject.toml` file of your project:

 ```toml
 [tool.local_lfs]